-- 1. Attendance at NYSACAC Executive Board Meetings - 2.
-Attendance and participation in the NYSACAC Annual Spring Conference - 3.
-Attendance at some of the regional forums - 4.
-Serving as a liaison to designated regions of the state - 5.
-Submitting a report at each Executive Board meeting.
-Represent the membership at the National Conference. - 6.
-Coordinating a caucus with the Delegates when relevant or needed. - 7.
-Participating in all the required meetings as determined by NACAC.
+- 1. Attendance at NYSACAC Executive Board Meetings. - 2.
+Attendance and participation in the NYSACAC Annual Spring Conference. - 3.
+Attendance at some of the regional forums. - 4.
+Submit a report at each Executive Board meeting detailing the activities of the Regional Representatives. - 5.
+Participating in all the required APC meetings as determined by NACAC.